dominic097/blog/README.md

 # Symbols
  Symbols are new primitive types just like Number, String, and Boolean.
-They are tokens that serves as unique ID's
+They are tokens that serves as unique ID's for object properties